alexandermishin13/bh1750-control/README.md

 An idea of this tool is plain:
 * There is one or more rows of defined pairs: (lighting level -> action);
 * Each such row of levels has its own scope;
-* After each measurement of the ambient light level, the maximum achieved values are selected, one for each scope, and the specified actions are executed.
+* After measuring the ambient light level, the action with the highest reached level value for each scope is performed.

 ## Installation